willianantunes/willianantunes.com/content/blog/2022/03/2022-03-06-validating-jwt-authentication-using-django-rest-framework.md

         assert result == {"user": token_body["sub"]}
 ```

-If you many other ways to configure it, for instance, [you can configure it globally](https://www.django-rest-framework.org/api-guide/authentication/#setting-the-authentication-scheme).
+There are other ways to configure it, for instance, [you can configure it globally](https://www.django-rest-framework.org/api-guide/authentication/#setting-the-authentication-scheme).

 ## Next steps and conclusion